-- One IBM Flex System IB6132 2-port FDR InfiniBand Adapter
+- One Flex System IB6132 2-port FDR InfiniBand Adapter

 - A documentation CD containing the adapter user’s guide

-The IBM Flex System IB6132 2-port FDR InfiniBand Adapter has the following features.
+The Flex System IB6132 2-port FDR InfiniBand Adapter has the following features.

 Based on Mellanox ConnectX-3 technology, the IB6132 2-port FDR InfiniBand Adapter provides a high level of throughput performance for all network environments by removing I/O bottlenecks in mainstream servers that are limiting application performance.
 Servers can achieve up to 56 Gbps transmit and receive bandwidth.
 Hardware-based InfiniBand transport and IP over InfiniBand (IPoIB) stateless off-load engines handle the segmentation, reassembly, and checksum calculations that otherwise burden the host processor.